syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Inline Template Form

-To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "") as `inlineformtemplate` and specify the template ID to ` [editSettings.inlineFormTemplateID](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-inlineformtemplateid "")`.
+To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `inlineformtemplate` and specify the template ID to [`editSettings.inlineFormTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-inlineformtemplateid "editSettings.inlineFormTemplateID").
 Using this template, you can edit the fields that are not bound to grid columns.

 While using template form, you can change the HTML elements in it to appropriate JS controls based on the column type.
-This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "") event of grid.
+This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "actionComplete") event of grid.

-T> [1. `value`, attribute is used to bind the corresponding field value while editing. <BR> 2. `name`, attribute is used to get the changed field values while save the edited record.]
+N> 1. `value`, attribute is used to bind the corresponding field value while editing.
+N> 2. `name`, attribute is used to get the changed field values while save the edited record.

 1. It’s a standard way to enclose the `template` within the `script` tag with `type` as "text/x-jsrender".
-2. For [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "") property you can assign either `string` value (“inlineformtemplate”) or `enum` value (`ej.Grid.EditMode.InlineTemplateForm`)
+2. For [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") property you can assign either `string` value (“inlineformtemplate”) or `enum` value (`ej.Grid.EditMode.InlineTemplateForm`)

 The following code example describes the above behaviour.